 (Ward’s Equip., Inc. v.
 New Holland N. Am., Inc., 254 Va.
 379, 382–83, 493 S.E.2d 516, 518 (1997)).

 But as noted by Fairfax Circuit Court Judge Gardiner in Amar v.
 Jefferson Green Unit Owners Ass’n, Inc. back in February, the motion craving oyer in Ward’s Equipment was unopposed.
-The Virginia Supreme Court did not expressly rule that, had it been unopposed, a motion craving oyer would have been appropriate.
+The Virginia Supreme Court did not expressly rule that, had it been opposed, a motion craving oyer would have been appropriate.
 While motions craving oyer have been used by Virginia lawyers for years to get plaintiffs to attach copies of contracts to their complaints, Judge Gardiner noted that the Virginia Supreme Court might not approve of the practice:

 In sum, in its most recent expression of the law, the Supreme Court has approved the use of oyer: for deeds (when the party pleading relies upon the direct and intrinsic operation of the deed); for “specialties” (contracts under seal); letters of probate and administration; where the parties agreed to the use of oyer; and for a complete record where the plaintiff had attached to the complaint only a small part of the record of a former suit.